An iterative method for the solution of Laplace-like equations in high and very high space dimensions: The angular distribution

-on the Borel subsets $M$ of the $\mathbb{R}^n$.
-The direct calculation of the expected values of the given and other homogeneous functions as surface integrals is complicated.
-We therefore reduce the calculation of such quantities to the calculation of simpler volume integrals.
+The direct calculation of such and similar quantities is difficult.
+We therefore reduce the calculation of corresponding integrals over the unit sphere to the calculation of simpler volume integrals.
 Our main tool is the radial-angular decomposition (\ref{eq2.13}).